QuantEcon/lecture-datascience.myst/src/introduction/troubleshooting.md

 ### Local Machines

 The workflow is a bit different on a local machine.
-We are assuming that you have followed the [local setup instructions](https://datascience.quantecon.org/introduction/local_install.html), and have installed GitHub desktop.
+We are assuming that you have followed the {doc}`local setup instructions <../introduction/local_install>`, and have installed GitHub desktop.

 1. Open GitHub desktop, and navigate to the repository (you can click "find" under "edit" in the top menu bar, and then type `quantecon-notebooks-datascience`, if you are having trouble.)
 1. To **reset everything**, click "discard all changes" under "branch" in the top menu bar.